ApexEngineers/WRO-ApexEngineers/README.md

 ## Operating System

 We used the Raspbian operating system, which is Raspberry Pi's official operating system.
-We also added a startup script ([see "Board Setup" in ASSEMBLY.md](./assembly.md#board-setup-sshfs-and-static-ip)) to run the program on startup, which waits for a button press before running the program.
+We also added a startup script ([here](./assembly.md#board-setup)) to run the program on startup.

 ***

 ## Programming Language

-All our code is in python
+Our code is in Python (for Raspberry PI) and C++ (for Arduino)

 Dependencies:
-* Rapeberry Pi GPIO
+In Raspberry Pi
 * numpy
 * cv2
-* adafruit-servokit
-* adafruit-circuitpython-mpu6050
-* python-socketio
-* math
-* asyncio
-* typing
-* traceback
-* os
-* base64
+In Arduino
-* time
+* Servo
-* threading
+* wire

-The **entire** `Program` directory must be uploaded in order for the program to run.
-Ensure the `path` constant in `startup.py` is defined properly.
+The entire program has been uploaded and must be loaded properly to ensure smooth functioning.

 ***